nus-cs2103/website-base/admin/project-mid-v11.md

     Note that the ==image of the UI should be `docs/images/Ui.png`== so that it can be downloaded by our scripts.
   * The original `README.adoc` file (which doubles as the landing page of your project website) is written to read like the introduction to an SE learning/teaching resource.
 You should ==restructure this page to look like the home page of a real product== (not a school project) targeting real users %%&nbsp;e.g. remove references to addressbook-level3, Learning Outcomes etc. mention target users, add a marketing blurb etc.%% On a related note, also remove `Learning Outcomes` link and related pages.
   * Acknowledge the original source of the code i.e. AddressBook-Level4 project created by SE-EDU initiative at `https://github.com/se-edu/`

+* **User Guide**: Start moving the content from your User Guide (draft created in previous weeks) into the User Guide page in your repository.

+* **Developer Guide**: Similar to the User Guide, start moving the content from your Developer Guide (draft created in previous weeks) into the Developer Guide page in your team repository.

+**Product:**

+* Each member can attempt to do a <tooltip content="a change impacting only one component">local-impact</tooltip> change to the code base.

 </div>